Győr-Moson-Sopron County 5th constituency

 The 5th constituency of Győr-Moson-Sopron County (Győr-Moson-Sopron megyei 05. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Győr-Moson-Sopron 05.
 OEVK.

-Since 2014, it has been represented by István Nagy of the Fidesz–KDNP party alliance.
+Since 2026, it has been represented by Krisztina Porpáczy of the Tisza Party.

 Geography

 The 5th constituency is located in northern part of Győr-Moson-Sopron County.

 List of municipalities

 The constituency includes the following municipalities:

 Members

 The constituency was first represented by István Nagy of the Fidesz from 2014, and he was re-elected in 2018 and 2022.
+In the 2026 election, Krisztina Porpáczy of the Tisza Party was elected representative.